UDST/geocanvasdocs/docs/Learn the Interface.rst

 - Select "Capture Screenshot" from the "View" menu
 - Use the keyboard shortcut: "Command-S" on Mac, or "Control-S" on Windows.

 Screenshots will be saved as PNG images in a folder named "screenshots" in the same place GeoCanvas is installed on your computer.
-The filename will be given a name starting with "img_" followed by the date and time, like this: img_2013-11-02_11-33-19.png, that is, img_YYYY-MM-DD_HH-MM-SS.png.
+The filename will be given a name starting with "img" followed by the date and time, like this: img_2013-11-02_11-33-19.png, that is, img_YYYY-MM-DD_HH-MM-SS.png.

 Layer Panel